isomerpages/govtech-stp/_rgl-indonesia/00a-rgl-indon-requirements.md

         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Negative COVID-19 PCR test that was taken within 72 hours before departure; and</li>
         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Travel insurance, with a minimum coverage of S$30,000 for COVID-19-reated medical treatment and hospitialisation costs.</li>
          </ol>
-      <p style="margin-top:10px; margin-bottom:0px; font-size:16px;"> Note: Travellers are required to declare, at the point of application, that they have purchased or wiill be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of their stay in Singapore, as part of the Terms and Conditions of the SafeTravel Pass.
-Please refer to the <a href="/health/travelinsurance">list</a> of locally available.</p>
+      <p style="margin-top:10px; margin-bottom:0px; font-size:16px;"> Note: Travellers are required to declare, at the point of application, that they have purchased or will be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of their stay in Singapore, as part of the Terms and Conditions for the SafeTravel Pass.
+Please refer to the list of locally available insurance products <a href="https://safetravel.ica.gov.sg/health/travelinsurance">here</a></p>
     </td>
   </tr>
   <tr>